 The border dispute between Somalia and Ethiopia has worsened, and the two countries are reportedly on the brink of armed combat.

-The border dispute between Somalia and Ethiopia has worsened, and the two countries are reportedly on the brink of armed combat.
+Background: The border dispute between Somalia and Ethiopia has worsened, and the two countries are reportedly on the brink of armed combat.
 Somalia claims two divisions of Ethiopian troops have massed along the border between the two countries.
 Ethiopia has repeatedly denied the charge, and claims Somalia plans to occupy a slice of disputed territory, now occupied mainly by Somali herdsmen.